 Note any files that have been recently modified.

 Check modified all files using terminal commands on Linux:

 $ find /etc -type f -printf '%TY-%Tm-%Td %TT %p\n' | sort -r .

 If you want to see directory files, type in your terminal:

 $ find /etc -printf '%TY-%Tm-%Td %TT %p\n' | sort -r .

 Unfamiliar modifications in the last 7-30 days may be suspicious.

 Hosting provider suspension

-If your website shows the message that is “This site is currently unavailable” this symptom is your website has been hacked.
-When your website has been hacked or someone trying to hack, the hosting provider may suspend or lock your account.
-In these cases, you might be notified by your hosting company that your account already being suspended.
-When they have detected something wrong with your website like malicious code and then they will send you an email to fix it.
+If your website shows the message: “This site is currently unavailable,” this symptom is your website has been hacked.
+When your website has been hacked, or someone is trying to hack, the hosting provider may suspend or lock your account.
+In these cases, you might be notified by your hosting company that your account is already being suspended.
+When they have detected something wrong with your website, like malicious code, they will send you an email to fix it.